The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 ## Clock Tree Synthesis

-Most of the values for clock tree synthesis are (PDK, STD_CELL_LIBRARY) specific and you can read more about those [here][8].
+Most of the values for clock tree synthesis are (PDK,STD_CELL_LIBRARY) specific and you can read more about those [here][8].

 You can disable it by setting `CLOCK_TREE_SYNTH` to `0`.

-If you don't want all the clock ports to be used in clock tree synthesis, then you can use set `CLOCK_NET` to specify those ports.
+If you do not want all the clock ports to be used in clock tree synthesis, then you can use set `CLOCK_NET` to specify those ports.
 Otherwise, `CLOCK_NET` will be defaulted to the value of `CLOCK_PORT`.

 ## Power Grid/Power Distribution Network
 See [here][9].